-- Actual vehicle speed is below approximately 25 mph (40 km/h). - VSC is activated.
+- Actual vehicle speed is below approximately 25 mph (40 km/h). - VSC is activated. - The operation cannot be switched for 5 seconds or more after operating the front-wheel drive control switch.
+(4WD models)

 If the cruise control indicator flashes